blankAvailable/kyutech-manual-note/README.md

  also they did a good job, but our method is more universal, optimal and totally pattern independent.

 in java random.nextInt(bound), will generate random int number from 0 ~ (bound - 1)

+if anything need c compiler on windows, better to install vs, after build, use vs to compile.